Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/PowerCircuit.md

   The energy capacity all batteries of the network combined provide.
 - <code id="battery-store">batteryStore</code> float

-  The amount of energy currently stored in all batteries of the network combined.
+  The amount of energy currently stored in all battereies of the network combined.
 - <code id="battery-store-percent">batteryStorePercent</code> float

-  The fill status in percent of all batteries of the network combined.
+  The fill status in percent of all battereies of the network combined.
 - <code id="battery-time-until-full">batteryTimeUntilFull</code> float

   The time in seconds until every battery in the network is filled.